Pinning ceremony held for nurse graduate in Luzerne County

-EDWARDSVILLE, LUZERNE COUNTY (WBRE/WYOU) – Commencement ceremonies have been cancelled or postponed across the country this spring due to the coronavirus.
+EDWARDSVILLE, LUZERNE COUNTY (WBRE/WYOU) – Commencement ceremonies have been canceled or postponed across the country this spring due to the coronavirus.

 But locally, a nursing student was surprised with a graduation ceremony just for her, and Eyewitness News was there to capture the special moment.